saptarshibasu/kafka-study/README.md

     * Co-ordinator responds back with the assignment information
   * Stable
 * Static membership with `group.instance.id` so that the same set of partitions are assigned back to the member after temporary network partitioning (within `session.timeout`) without a fresh rebalancing
+* Release 2.4.0 onwards, incremental rebalance protocol tries to minimize the partition migration and let the consumers retain their partitions during            rebalancing

 ### Delivery Symantics